 Hanging Out on the Roof[top Garden]

-After a short dip in The Resort Deck’s pool, we went to deck 15, where you’ll find the Rooftop Garden.
-This is an open deck with a small band stage, a big screen (for movies, sports, or just pretty visuals), and wonderfully comfortable seating .
+After a short dip in The Resort Deck’s pool, we went to deck 15 - the top deck, where you’ll find the Rooftop Garden.
+This is an open deck with a small band stage, a big screen (for movies, sports, or just pretty visuals), and wonderfully comfortable seating.
 There are live plants set around the outdoor couches, adding to the atmosphere.

-What makes this area special to me, though, is that it’s set up a half deck from its surroundings, so you can see the ocean and notice little else of the ship (aside from the nearby funnel), making it indeed feel like a rooftop lounge.
+What makes this area special to me, though, is that it is a half deck above its surroundings, so you can see the ocean and notice little else of the ship (aside from the nearby funnel), making it indeed feel like a rooftop lounge.

 I don’t get how people think they’ll be bored on a cruise.
 We really wanted to have dinner at Luminae, the suite restaurant with menu items from Daniel Boulud, as we’ve had all our dinners at specialty restaurants so far.
 We had to balance that with our efforts to see several shows tonight.